knmoriwaki/IM2IM/README.md

 ```
 You can change the parameters in run.sh.

 Use plot.ipynb to check the model performance.

-Loss function:
+- Loss function:
 ![loss](image/loss.png)

-Test output:
+- Test output:
 ![test](image/test_image.png)

-Images generated during training:
+- Images generated during training:
 ![iter](image/training_iter.png)

-You can check the model structure in the output file at `./tmp`
+You can check the model structure in the output file

 - Input shape: (batch_size, input_nc, input_dim, input_dim)